 Managing Public Speaking Anxiety

-Engage in light physical activity such as walking or stretching approximately 30 minutes before speaking time; this reduces stress hormones boosting mental clarity when honoring your grandmother’s memory.
+Engage in light physical activity such as walking or stretching approximately 30 minutes before speaking time; this reduces stress hormones and boosts mental clarity.
+Remember that the audience is entirely on your side, they're not judging your performance, they're sharing in the memory of someone they loved.

 Troubleshooting Common Issues